kassabry/active_learning_readme/README.md

 # README Steps

-## Prerequirements for Running Active Learning Model
+## Formatting Data for Running the Active Learning Model

 1- Prepare a csv file of the entire pool of compounds with a SMILES string for each compound.
 The entire pool of compounds should include both labeled and unlabeled compounds.